BLamy/sails-generate-api-test/README.md

-# sails-generate-ds-api-test
+# sails-generate-api-test

-A `ds-api-test` generator for use with the Sails command-line interface.
+An `api-test` generator for use with the Sails command-line interface, using [chai](http://chaijs.com/) and [supertest](https://github.com/visionmedia/supertest).
+An easy way to strap up API acceptance tests.

 Certain generators are installed by default in Sails, but they can be overridden.
 Other generators create entirely new things.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators and information on building your own generators.